Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Introduction

-MITNS: Multiple-Ion Transport Numerical Solver~\cite{MITNS}, is a numerical tool, solving an arbitrary number of one-dimensional coupled ion-fluid equations - continuity, momentum and pressure - in addition to Faraday's law for magnetic field evolution.
-Electrons are taken into account using an MHD-like approximation, which enforces quasi-neutrality to leading order, and drops the inertial terms.
+MITNS: Multiple-Ion Transport Numerical Solver~\cite{MITNS}, is just such a numerical tool, solving an arbitrary number of one-dimensional coupled ion-fluid equations - for species specific density, velocity and pressure - in addition to Faraday's law for magnetic field evolution, and the electron pressure equation.
+Electron density and velocity are taken into account using an MHD-like approximation, which enforces quasi-neutrality to leading order, and drops the inertial terms.

-An asymmetrical cylindrical system is realised in MITNS, with spatial derivatives allowed in the radial coordinate.
-This code is used here to numerically validate previous results~\cite{Radial_Current}, discuss the validity of some assumptions present there, and explores a higher-order approximation.
+In this paper, we extend the slab code MITNS to a cylindrical geometry, with spatial derivatives allowed only in the radial coordinate.
+This code is used to numerically validate previous results~\cite{Radial_Current}, discuss the validity of some assumptions present there, and explore a different equation ordering.

 This code is capable of evolving self-consistently not only the continuity and momentum equations, but also the pressure equation for all species and the magnetic field equation.
-This enables a detailed simulations, accounting for the differences in actuation mechanisms (e.g. boundary-driven system or source-driven system, etc.), and the different resulting regimes (e.g. magnetic field dynamics, heating).
+This enables detailed simulations, accounting for the differences in actuation mechanisms (e.g. boundary driven systems vs. source driven systems, etc.), and the different resulting regimes (e.g. magnetic field dynamics, heating).

-Potential use cases for this code are the time evolution of laser-heated plasma columns, which partition the heat to the electrons more so than the ions, and track impurities in such geometries.
-The heat dissipation and pressure buildup of counter-flowing fluxes, as would occur in steady-state fusion devices.
+Potential use cases for this code are the time evolution of laser-heated plasma columns, which partition the heat to the electrons more so than the ions, and the tracking of impurities in such scenarios.
+Or solving for the heat dissipation and pressure buildup of counter-flowing fluxes, as would occur in steady-state fusion devices.

 This paper is organized as follows: in Sec~\ref{sec:2}, we present the model equations.
-In Sec~\ref{sec:3} we discuss previous solution, and add to it the magnetic field equation.
-In Sec~\ref{sec:4} we compare simulation results to a steady-state solution, and in Sec~\ref{sec:5} we re-derive the rotation profile for a multi-species plasma containing several types of ions, and allowing for an annular domain, with its own boundary condition.
+In Sec~\ref{sec:3} we discuss the previous solution, and add to it the magnetic field equation.
+In Sec~\ref{sec:4} we compare simulation results to a steady-state solution, and in Sec~\ref{sec:5} we re-derive the rotation profile for a multi-species plasma containing several types of ions, in either a cylindrical or annular domain, for arbitrary boundary conditions.